-Your post-test and evaluation must be completed online, faxed to us, or postmarked any time prior to the expiration date of the course.
-However, please note that all certificates have an issue date, and course completion date.
+Your post-test and evaluation must be completed online, prior to the expiration date of the course.
+However, please note that all certificates have a course completion date.
 Credit can NOT be issued after the expiration date, no exceptions.

 Yes.
 Our courses are designed to be flexible.
 You may take them where and when you like.
 However, if you are expecting reimbursement or tax deductions, you need to speak with your accountant and/or organization about your policies on reimbursement prior to travel.
 Please remember that it is unlawful for AMS to give tax advice.

 The number of days you take to complete the course is up to you.
 The estimated time to complete a 5 credit course is 5 hours.
-Also, please note that all certificates have an issue date and course completion date.
-The completion date is the date that we receive your test & evaluation via fax, the post mark date, or on-line completion date.
+Also, please note that all certificates have a course completion date.
+The completion date is the date that we receive your test & evaluation on-line.

-Currently, we offer our live seminars at The Westin in Sarasota, Florida and the Hyatt Regency Mission Bay Spa and Marina in San Diego, California.
+Currently, we offer our live seminars in cities all across the United States.
 We do have our popular “Home, Commute or Travel CME” available for download if you cannot attend one of our live sessions.

 Enterprise now provides car seats through a 3rd party.
 Please confirm before guaranteeing.

 Yes.
 Physicians’ fees are $899 for early registration, $949 for regular registration; Non-physicians’ fees are $799 for early registration, $849 for regular registration.

 To receive early registration fee, registration must be postmarked >60 days prior to program start date.